What Is Poverty Like in America, and What Are We Doing About It?

-Millions of Americans struggle to provide for their families every year, and the numbers are increasing.
-The national unemployment rate was 5% in December 2007 at the beginning of the recession.
-Two years later, the unemployment rate peaked at 10% in October 2009.* At the same time, 42.9 million Americans† were living at or below the government-defined poverty line, a federal benchmark that represents the minimum level of income one can make in order to survive with the bare essentials.†
+Millions of Americans struggle to provide for their families every year.
+In December 2007, at the beginning of the Great Recession in the U.S., the national unemployment rate was 5%.
+Two years later, the unemployment rate peaked at 10% in October 2009.1 At the same time, 42.9 million Americans2 were living at or below the government-defined poverty line, a federal benchmark that represents the minimum level of income one can make in order to survive with the bare essentials.2

 Why Are So Many Americans Falling Below the Federal Poverty Level?